adrelanos/Whonix-documentation/Tunnel_Proxy_or_SSH_or_VPN_through_Tor.md

 Rather, all applications, which are configured to use SocksPort, will not be tunneled through the VPN.
 They will be "only" tunneled through Tor.
 This is because, the VPN will not touch connections to *192.168.0.10*, which is the Whonix-Gateway.
 For example, if you wish to tunnel Tor Browser through Tor -> VPN, you have to remove all proxy settings from Tor Browser, see [Tor Browser Whonix Proxy Settings / user.js](https://sourceforge.net/p/whonix/wiki/TorBrowser/#whonix-proxy-settings-userjs).
 Check.torproject.org will tell you then "*You are not using Tor.*" and you'll see your VPN's IP.
 In fact your VPN was tunneled through Tor first.
 (Because Whonix-Workstation can not make any non-Tor connections by design, everything is tunneled over Tor.)
 When you stop your VPN for test reasons (*sudo /etc/init.d/openvpn stop*), it will show "*You are using Tor.*" again.

-#### VPN breakdown ####
+#### Use a Fail Closed Mechanism ####
-VPN servers and VPN software can occasionally break down without announcement.
-Whonix-Workstation will seamlessly continue to make "direct" connections through Tor once the VPN breaks down.
 This is not a Whonix specific problem.
 It is a general problem with VPNs.
 Most users are simply not aware of it.
+VPN's generally fail open.
+VPN servers and VPN software can occasionally break down without announcement.
+This means, if the VPN is unreachable, connections breaks down for whatever reasons and so on, in most cases, you can continue to connect to the internet without the VPN.

+Whonix-Workstation will seamlessly continue to make "direct" connections through Tor once the VPN breaks down.
+If you are using the VPN only to connect to websites which ban Tor, you may not care so much.
+On the other hand, if you believe a VPN improves your security, it would be rational to make sure, the VPN is always used instead only most of the time.

-This happens also with the common setup, where the VPN simply runs on a host.
-If you want to enforce, that the VPN is always tunneled through Tor, have to use a modified routing table.
-It is currently in development and help is welcome, see [VPN](https://sourceforge.net/p/whonix/wiki/VPN/).
+If you want to enforce, that the VPN gets always used, see [VPN-Firewall].

 #### VPN and stream isolation ####
 While you are using a VPN behind Tor, you probable also may not be able to make use of the stream isolation feature ^1^, which is planed Tor Browser.
 This is because Tor Browser would not talk to Tor directly anymore.
 Tor Browser would connect to the VPN instead.